Best Free PDF Tools for Students in 2026

 Protecting Student Documents

-Students share sensitive documents constantly - transcripts, ID copies, financial statements for scholarships, recommendation letters.
+Students share sensitive documents constantly — transcripts, ID copies, financial statements for scholarships, recommendation letters.
+The guide to not uploading sensitive PDFs online explains the risks in detail.
 A few practices protect you:

 Password-protect before emailing.
 Use Protect PDF.
 Send the document by email, the password by a separate text or message.
 If the email is forwarded, the document stays locked.

 Use tools that process files locally.
-PDFCrush runs entirely in your browser - your file is never transmitted to any server.
+PDFCrush runs entirely in your browser — your file is never transmitted to any server.
 For ID documents, financial records, and academic certificates, this is worth knowing.
-Don't upload sensitive documents to services you can't verify.
+Do not upload sensitive documents to services you cannot verify.

 Redact before sharing.
 If a document contains personal information not relevant to the recipient — remarks on a recommendation letter, other people's names on a certificate — redact those sections before sharing.